konfiger/konfiger-nodejs/docs/index.md

 | contains(key)           | Check if the konfiger contains a key
 | enableCache(enableCache_)           | Enable or disable caching, caching speeds up data search but can take up space in memory (very small though).
 Using `getString` method to fetch vallue **99999999999** times with cache disabled takes over 1hr and with cache enabled takes 20min.
 | errorTolerance(errTolerance)           | Enable or disable the error tolerancy property of the konfiger, if enabled no exception will be throw even when it suppose to there for it a bad idea but useful in a fail safe environment.
+| isErrorTolerant() | Check if the konfiger object errTolerance is set to true.
 | toString()           | All the kofiger datas are parsed into valid string with regards to the delimeter and seprator, the result of this method is what get written to file in the `save` method.
 The result is cached and calling the method while the no entry is added, deleted or updated just return the last result instead of parsing the entries again.

 ## How it works

+Konfiger stream progressively load the key value entry from a file or string when needed, it uses two method `hasNext` which check if there is still an entry in the stream and `next` for the current key value entry in the stream.

+In Konfiger the key value pair is stored in a `map`, all search updating and removal is done on the `konfigerObjects` in the class.
+The string sent as first parameter if parsed into valid key value using the separator and delimiter fields and if loaded from file it content is parsed into valid key value pair.
+The `toString` method also parse the `keyValueObjects` content into a valid string with regards to the separator and delimeter.
+The value is properly escaped and unescaped.

+The `save` function write the current `Konfiger` to the file, if the file does not exist it is created if it can.
+Everything is written in memory and is disposed on app exit hence it important to call the `save` function when nessasary.

 ## Contributing